 Consequences of Climate Change

-In this section, we will discuss the effects of climate change, both those that have already been observed, as well as future predictions based on scientific climate models (see section 7.2 for a discussion of scientific models).
+In this section, we will discuss the effects of climate change, both those that have already been observed, as well as future predictions based on scientific climate models (see the previous section for a discussion of scientific models).
 Here, the differences between the terms global warming and climate change become apparent.
 Global warming refers to the increase in the average temperature of the Earth’s atmosphere due to elevated greenhouse gas concentrations, heightening the greenhouse effect.
-We have already observed this increase occurring, as you saw in Figure 7.12 from section 7.2.
+We have already observed this increase occurring, as you saw in Figure 7.12 from the previous section.
 We have also seen, and expect to continue to see, other changes occurring in the climate of the Earth.
 Furthermore, changes have been observed, and we expect to continue to observe, changes in other chemical, physical, and biological aspects of the Earth’s environment.
 We will only discuss some of the consequences of climate change in this section, including changes in temperature, precipitation, ocean level, and ocean acidity.
 Many more changes have been seen, and are projected to continue in the future.
 These include: changes in the amount and distribution of ice and snow, changes in seasonality, ecosystem shift, and habitat changes of plant and animal populations, in addition to others.
-For more information about these consequences of climate change, visit this site:
+For more information about these consequences of climate change, visit this site: EPA – Climate Change Impacts

 Temperature and precipitation